zerotier/terraform-multicloud-quickstart/README.md

 This Quickstart was written on an OSX laptop from a residential ISP.

-To follow along step by step, you'll need to create service accounts on each of the major public cloud vendors, collect authentication tokens, then export them as environment variables.
+To follow along step by step, you'll need to create a service account on each cloud vendors, then export authentication tokens as environment variables.

-Terraform will create a ZeroTier network, then spin up virtiual machines on each of Digital Ocean, Amazon Web Services, Google Compute Platoform, and Microsoft Azure.
+Terraform will create a ZeroTier network, then a single instance on each of Digital Ocean, Amazon Web Services, Google Compute Platoform, and Microsoft Azure.

 We will then log into them and explore the "layer2eyness".

 ## Clone and configure quickstart repository